c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 ##### Installation
 The installation of dependencies and initialization of the WM in the X config is handled automatically in TacOS.
 No manual intervention is immediately required.
-If all which is desired from this repo is the Awesome config, feel free to save and run this shell script provided below, it will also need to be made executable (chmod explained in main readme):
+If all which is desired from this repo is the Awesome config, feel free to save and run the shell script provided below, it will need to be made executable (chmod explained in main readme):
 ```sh
 #!/bin/bash
 read -rep 'Is AwesomeWM installed?'
 ANS